 Except that the school uniform has been swapped for a shiny new suit, and a sandwich and run around the playground has been replaced by something which is – hopefully – more nutritious and followed by a walk around the business park.

-Firstly, you’re going to need a welcome note to explain what this surprise package on your new employee’s desk is – or you may find that first-day nerves leave it sat there untouched.
+Firstly, you’re going to need a welcome note to explain what this surprise package on your new employee’s desk is – or you may find that first-day nerves leave it sitting there untouched.

 This doesn’t need to contain anything too detailed as you don’t want to overwhelm them with too much detail, something along the lines of: ‘Welcome to the team, we’re glad to have you onboard.
 In this pack, you will find XYZ’ will work.
 You should also include points of contact and details of any mentor etc.